-The curriculum of the Master of PSIA is comprised of courses in the following subfields of the discipline: political theory, methodology, international relations, comparative politics, public administration, public policy, development policy, and economics.
-Courses are offered in each of these fields throughout the students’ two years of study.
-Most courses represent approximately three hours of class attendance per week by the student.
+The curriculum of the Master of PSIA is comprised of courses in the following subfields: political theory, methodology, international relations, comparative politics, public administration, public policy, development policy, and economics.
+Courses are offered in each of these fields throughout students’ two years of study.
+Most courses represent approximately three hours of class attendance per week.

-Full-time students will carry either 12 or 15 credit units per semester.
-Part-time students must develop an approved program of study with the Chair during the student’s first semester of study at AUA.
-While the majority of students complete all school requirements in two years, the maximum period for completion is three academic years for full-time.
-Degree candidacy will automatically lapse after this period and students will not be awarded a diploma.
-A course load of more than 15 credit units or less than 12 credit units requires prior approval from the Chair of the Program.
+Full-time students will carry either 12 or 15 credits per semester.
+Part-time students must develop an approved program of study with the Chair.
+A course load of more than 15 or less than 12 credits requires prior approval from the Program Chair.